-The IT Learning Centre delivers over 100 IT-related teacher-led courses, which are provided in our teaching rooms and online, and we give you access to thousands of on-line self-service courses through Molly (powered by LinkedIn Learning).
+The IT Learning Centre delivers over 100 IT-related classroom-based courses, and gives you access to thousands of on-line courses through LinkedIn Learning.

 Our team of teachers have backgrounds in academia, research, business and education and are supported by other experts from around the University and beyond.